mszegedy/plea/story/ch-8.md

 "Those two are one and the same," replied Katya casually.
 "You can't separate transness out of someone's identity.
 It's like separating the hydrogens out of water.
 If you do, it's just not water anymore."

 Pyotr didn't reply.
 He felt that if Katya kept talking, she might finally naturally meander from here onto the topic he'd asked for.
+She was normally prone to far longer and less direct digressions, and the fact that she was so eager to get out of today's conversation was an enormous help to its productivity.

 "With ▓▒▓▓▓▓▒… I'm not sure what identity he's trying to create, exactly," continued Katya.
 "He's always been somewhat of a loner.
 Before he came to the Sump, he was living entirely alone, and running a sledge courier business.
 He would spend days travelling alone, and then return home to be _also_ alone.
 If gender is a performance, then I'm not sure who he initially started performing for.
 Certainly not us."